 - developing equity and anti-racism strategies for your workplace

-- learning how to move workplaces and teams from being diverse to being inclusive organizations and communities.
+- learning how to transform diverse workplaces into inclusive organizations and communities.

 You might be a: